Deepacat/gtworldlayers/README.md

-This mod adds world layers for ad astra to make ores with GregTech, trying to do this with KubeJS can cause an issue where Ad-Astra loads before gregtech causing ore issues feel free to PR layers for other mods dimensions if another mod with a race condition is found
+This mod adds world layers for ad astra to make ores with GregTech,

+trying to do this with KubeJS can cause an issue where Ad-Astra loads before gregtech causing ore issues.

+Feel free to PR layers for other mods dimensions if another mod with a race condition is found

 Script with usage example:
 ```js